 For questions regarding the use or interpretation of this guidance contact Thinh Nguyen, at 240-276-4010 or by electronic mail at firstname.lastname@example.org.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1073) to identify the guidance you are requesting.

 The purpose of this document is to provide direction to manufacturers on deciding when to submit a 510(k) for a change to their existing wireless telemetry medical device or to a medical device incorporating wireless telemetry as a feature, as a result of the recent Federal Communication Commission (FCC) rule which designates certain frequency bands as "protected" bands for Wireless Medical Telemetry Service and establishes rules for their use.